How to start a snack business: from idea to first sale

 - Review the FDA's food labeling guide to prepare your packaging.

-Your next step is to secure insurance.
+Secure insurance before your first sale.
 You will need General Liability to cover accidents like a customer slip and fall.
 You also need Product Liability, which protects you from claims related to the snacks themselves, such as foodborne illness or allergic reactions.

 Some new owners skip Product Liability to save money, but this is a significant risk.
 A single claim from an unlabeled allergen could jeopardize your entire business.
 This policy is your financial safety net against unforeseen product issues.